kai-niemi/burp-a-bet/README.md

 - **Bet Placement** - where a player wagers a bet on a specific game (track and horse)
 - **Bet Settlement** - where open bets are settled with a win or loss

-# Design Features
+# Design Notes

-To promote service autonomy, independence and transactional integrity, all journeys (business transactions) are modelled using [Sagas](https://microservices.io/patterns/data/saga.html) with the orchestration method.
+To promote service autonomy, independence and availability, all journeys aka business transactions are modeled using [Sagas](https://microservices.io/patterns/data/saga.html) using the orchestration method.

+Think of this pattern as a decomposed two-phase commit protocol providing eventual consistency between independent service through asynchronous message exchange.
+This fits well into the microservice architecture style where strong ACID transactions are typically scoped to the bounded contexts.
+Journeys spanning between services are typically coordinated asynchronously without ACID / blocking protocols to promote decoupling, scalability and availability.

+The downside with Saga's is that it adds complexity to the architecture and blurs out the state transitions in customer journeys, making it less visible and harder to trace flows.
+There are plenty of different application frameworks for using Saga's at a larger scale.
+This demo however focuses mainly on the primitives for using Saga's including message passing and local ACID transactions.

 All services maintain their local state in an isolated database using [ACID](https://en.wikipedia.org/wiki/ACID) guarantees and local transactions.
-The message exchange between the services are effectively journey state transitions.
-These messages through the transactional outbox pattern where [CDC queries](https://www.cockroachlabs.com/docs/stable/cdc-queries) are used in combination with [Kafka stream joins](https://kafka.apache.org/documentation/streams/) to pair together requests with responses.
+The message exchange between the services are customer journey state transitions.
+Messages are passed through the transactional outbox pattern where [CDC queries](https://www.cockroachlabs.com/docs/stable/cdc-queries) are used in combination with [Kafka stream joins](https://kafka.apache.org/documentation/streams/) to stitch together requests with responses.

-In summary, this makes the journeys fully asynchronous but still safe from a transactional standpoint.
-See the rule invariants section below for the meaning of _safe_ in this context.
+This makes the journeys fully asynchronous and transactionally safe in terms of safeguarded rule invariants.
+The outbox pattern, for example, guarantees at-least-once semantics in the message passing and that no events are emitted if transactions fail.
+There can't be any out-of-sync message passing where an event is emitted and then the transaciton rolls back.
+See the rule invariants section below for a more precise meaning of _safety_ in this context.

-This system demonstrates the following mechanisms in CockroachDB:
+In summary, the system demonstrates the following mechanisms in CockroachDB:

-* [CDC Queries](https://www.cockroachlabs.com/docs/stable/cdc-queries) - where each service have an outbox table and a CDC query that sends events to Kafka.
+* [CDC Queries](https://www.cockroachlabs.com/docs/stable/cdc-queries) - each service has an outbox table and CDC projection query to send events to Kafka.
-* [Row-level TTL eviction](https://www.cockroachlabs.com/docs/v23.2/row-level-ttl) - that deletes expired outbox keys.
+* [Row-level TTL eviction](https://www.cockroachlabs.com/docs/v23.2/row-level-ttl) - deletes expired outbox event records.
 * [Follower reads](https://www.cockroachlabs.com/docs/v23.2/follower-reads) - used by REST endpoints to inspect betting and race data without interfering with ongoing journeys (causing retries).
 * [Multi-region (optional)](https://www.cockroachlabs.com/docs/v23.2/table-localities#regional-by-row-tables) - using regional-by-row to pin accounts and bets to specific jurisdictions.
 * Computed virtual columns and enum types

 All three services provide an interactive shell and a [REST API](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) using the [HAL+forms](https://rwcbook.github.io/hal-forms/) hypermedia type.

-The shells are used to initiate the different journeys above and other management tasks.
+The interactive shells are used to initiate the different journeys described above and other management tasks.
 The APIs are used for observability and also for initiating journeys using HTTP requests through cURL / Postman or similar tools.

 # Building

 The project builds executable JAR files for each deployable component or microservice.
-These JAR files runs on any platform for which there is a Java 17+ runtime.
+These JAR files runs on any platform for which there is a Java 21+ runtime.

 ## Prerequisites